A Genetic Test That Reveals Alzheimer's Risk Can Be Cathartic Or Distressing

 One of the study's goals is to "learn how to tell people this information about their genetic susceptibility," Langbaum says.
 Researchers also hope to learn how to convey results of other risk assessments, including brain scans and tests of blood and spinal fluid, which are also part of the study.

 When Rubie talks to the counselor, she learns she has a single copy of the APOE E4 gene.
-And she's okay with that.
+And she's OK with that.

 "I'm very glad to know," she says.
 "It takes the mystery out of it."